-Table 3-4 Computer Indication Lights Controls and Lights - Front of the computer Power light (7) blinking green - indicates that the computer is in sleep state solid green - indicates that the computer is in power-on state blinking amber - indicates a problem with the system board solid amber - indicates that the system board is unable to initialize Drive activity light (4) blinking green - indicates that the computer is reading data from or writing data to the hard drive Network connectivity light (8) green - indicates that a good connection exists between the network and the computer off (no light) - indicates that the computer is not detecting a physical connection to the network Diagnostic lights (5) four lights.
+Table 3-4 Computer Indication Lights Controls and Lights - Front of the computer Power button (6) push button Power light (7) blinking green - indicates that the computer is in sleep state solid green - indicates that the computer is in power-on state blinking amber - indicates a problem with the system board solid amber - indicates that the system board is unable to initialize Drive activity light (4) blinking green - indicates that the computer is reading data from or writing data to the hard drive Network connectivity light (8) green - indicates that a good connection exists between the network and the computer off (no light) - indicates that the computer is not detecting a physical connection to the network Diagnostic lights (5) four lights.
 For more information, see Diagnostics.
-Controls and Lights - E Back of the computer Link integrity light on integrated network adapter (7) green - a good 10 Mbps connection exists between the network and the computer. orange - a good 100 Mbps connection exists between the network and the computer. yellow - a good 1000 Mbps connection exists between the network and the computer. off (no light) - the computer is not detecting a physical connection to the network.
+Controls and Lights - E Back of the computer Link integrity light on integrated network adapter (7) green - a good 10 Mbps connection exists between the network and to computer. yellow - a good 100 Mbps connection exists between the network and computer. yellow - a good 1000 Mbps connection exists between the network and computer. yellow - a good 1000 Mbps connection exists between the network and computer. off (no light) - the computer is not detecting a physical connection to to network.
 Network activity light on integrated network adapter (6) yellow light - A blinking yellow light indicates that network activity is present.